griwes/reaveros-iteration1/README.md

 ##What's already here?

- 1. First stage HDD bootloader
+ 1. Bootloader, with HDD and VESA mode support
- 2. Second stage bootloader, featuring:
-   * Setting VBE video mode
+ 2. Kernel:
-   * Making sense out of BIOS memory map
+   * Basic initialization of outputting and physical memory management

-##What's going to be here?

- 1. Booter - last stage bootloader
+##What is being worked on? - short roadmap for current development

- 2. Kernel, featuring:
+ 2. Kernel:
+   * Basic SMP support - booting APs and IPIs
+   * Basic ACPI table support (no AML here)
+   * SMP aware physical memory manager
-   * Preemptive, SMP aware multitasking
+   * SMP aware scheduler
    * SMP aware virtual memory manager

+##What are the features that are planned in distant future?

-   * Virtual Input/Output LAyer - VIOLA, allowing both filesystem and device access use the same syscalls, without confusing people with mounting devices into VFS
+ 1. Virtual Input/Output LAyer - VIOLA, allowing both filesystem and device access use the same syscalls, without confusing people with mounting devices into VFS
-   * Network stack, featuring native support for some kind of Reliable UDP, built upon UDP to allow easy use of it on other systems - just write a layer over UDP socket
+ 2. Network stack, featuring native support for some kind of Reliable UDP, built upon UDP to allow easy use of it on other systems - just write a layer over UDP socket
-   * GUI, centered around graphical console-like shell, allowing seamless integration of typed terminal and graphical filesystem manager, featuring easy to use GUI toolkit
+ 3. GUI, centered around graphical console-like shell, allowing seamless integration of typed terminal and graphical filesystem manager, featuring easy to use GUI toolkit